CS-SI/eodag/docs/getting_started_guide/configure.rst

   All other providers will be ignored, regardless of their presence in configuration files.

   This is useful for restricting EODAG to a subset of providers, for example in controlled or production environments.
-* ``EODAG_STRICT_PRODUCT_TYPES`` to control how product types are listed.
+* ``EODAG_STRICT_COLLECTIONS`` to control how collections are listed.

-  If this environment variable is set to a truthy value (such as ``1``, ``true``, ``yes``, or ``on``), EODAG will only list product types that are present in the main product types configuration file.
+  If this environment variable is set to a truthy value (such as ``1``, ``true``, ``yes``, or ``on``), EODAG will only list collections that are present in the main collections configuration file.
-  Product types defined only in provider configurations (but not in the main product types configuration) will be ignored.
+  Collections defined only in provider configurations (but not in the main collections configuration) will be ignored.
-  If not set, EODAG will also include product types defined only in provider configurations, with minimal metadata.
+  If not set, EODAG will also include collections defined only in provider configurations, with minimal metadata.

-  This is useful if you want to strictly control which product types are available, for example to ensure consistency across environments.
+  This is useful if you want to strictly control which collections are available, for example to ensure consistency across environments.

 Example usage:

 .. code-block:: bash

    export EODAG_PROVIDERS_WHITELIST=peps,creodias,cop_dataspace
-   export EODAG_STRICT_PRODUCT_TYPES=true
+   export EODAG_STRICT_COLLECTIONS=true

 CLI configuration
 ^^^^^^^^^^^^^^^^^